Ken Jones Aerodrome

 Ken Jones Aerodrome (IATA: POT, ICAO: MKKJ) is an airport located 10 km west of Port Antonio, in northeastern Jamaica.
-The facility is named after Jamaican civil servant and politician Kenneth Arthur Newton Jones.
+The facility is named after Jamaican civil servant and politician Ken Jones (1924–1964).
 It serves tourist resorts in the area and local travel.
 Ken Jones Aerodrome handled approximately 8,546 passengers in 2001.
-The airport formerly had scheduled passenger service provided by Air Jamaica Express.

 Facilities

 The airport resides at an elevation of 20 ft above mean sea level.
 It has one runway designated 09/27 with an asphalt surface measuring 3425 × 90 ft.
 There are no fueling facilities and the airport has no night flight operations.

+History

+During the middle 1960s, the airport received domestic commercial air service on Air Jamaica from Kingston and Ocho Rios,on De Havilland Heron four engines, 15 passengers aircraft.

 Airlines and destinations

 There are no scheduled services to the aerodrome.

-Passengers
+Statistics

 The following table shows the number of passengers using the airport annually from 1997 through 2001.